A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 The convergence analysis of algorithms is simpler within $\Gamma_0$, but the set of curves $\Gamma_1$ is the natural search space for geodesics.
-Fortunately, if the tube width $U$ is small enough, then the geodesics of interest in this paper belong to $\Gamma_0$, as shown by the following result established in Appendix~\ref{Appendix:geodesic_tubular}. \begin{theorem} Let $\cF$ be a Randers metric on $\rT$, and let $\fx \in \rT$.
+Fortunately, if the tube width $U$ is small enough, then the geodesic paths of interest in this paper belong to $\Gamma_0$, as shown by the following result established in Appendix~\ref{Appendix:geodesic_tubular}. \begin{theorem} Let $\cF$ be a Randers metric on $\rT$, with Lipschitz parameters, and let $\fx \in \rT$.
 Then there exists a minimizer to